taneltooming/RedWineQuality/README.md

-# Wine Quality
+# Red Wine Quality
-Project E5: Wine Quality: Analyzing how different physiochemical inputs affect the quality of the wine.
+Project E5: Red Wine Quality: Analyzing how different physiochemical inputs affect the quality of the wine.